 With three weeks left for the campaign, Blake’s project became a Kickstarter staff pick and was featured in the Film & Video category.
 25% of funds have been raised as I write this… please help spread the word & contribute!!
 I’ll be donating as well as giving an exclusive tour of the cemetery for some lucky contributors.

 Update (03 Oct 2014): Very happy to report that Blake reached his goal, so the cat documentary will become a reality!
 We contributed USD 500 to the project & will soon be hosting Blake in Esquel.
 More behind-the-scenes production news soon…

 Update (24 Nov 2014): With funding secure, Blake got to work scheduling interviews.
 I offered to fly to Buenos Aires, but he had a better idea… why not film my interview where I live?
 Brilliant.
-Blake spent one evening in Esquel, but I was able to show him a little of what makes Patagonia special.
-The scenery will be a good counterpoint to the cemetery & happy about my second video appearance!
+Blake spent only one evening in Esquel, but I was able to show him a little of what makes Patagonia special.
+The scenery will be a good counterpoint to the cemetery, & I’m happy about my first big screen appearance!

 Update (06 Dec 2017): Featured in the New York Times, Blake’s documentary premiered at the first NY Cat Film Festival in December 2017.
 At last!
 No word yet from Blake as to how it went, but here’s what the NYT said:

 …That practice [catch, neuter & rerelease] has fueled debate, and another documentary, “Guardians of Recoleta,” by Blake and Adrienne Kuhre, explores an alternative.
 The film looks at feral cats in Buenos Aires, particularly the doted-on “guardians” of a major tourist attraction, the Recoleta Cemetery.
 Well-meaning Americans take some of the cats to Chicago, converting them to indoor pets, with decidedly mixed results.